Senior Internship Program

 - has a cumulative average of 73 or above in major academic subjects for the year with no grades of F or N in the final quarter.

-- has completed the Community Service requirement for graduation by May 20, 2016, receives no disciplinary censure from the school for violating the Responsibilities of the Community.
+- has completed the Community Service requirement for graduation, receives no disciplinary censure from the school for violating the Responsibilities of the Community.